 - What To Do If Your Child Exhibits Bullying Behavior (English or Spanish PDF)

 Books Matter: The Best Kid Lit on Bias, Diversity and Social Justice is ADL's online bibliography of recommended children's books about bias, bullying, diversity and social justice.
-The directory of over 600 books represents the best anti-bias and multicultural literature for parents and educators.
-Book of the Month includes discussion questions and learning activities.
+The directory of over 700 books represents the best anti-bias, multicultural and bilingual literature for educators and families.

 Rosalind's Classroom Conversations